 Administrator, Fund Accountant and Transfer Agent.
-Pursuant to a Fund Services Agreement, Commonwealth Fund Services, Inc. ("CFS", the "Administrator" or the "Transfer Agent"), 8730 Stony Point Parkway, Suite 205, Richmond, Virginia 23235, serves as each Fund's administrator, transfer agent and accounting agent.
+UMB Fund Services, Inc. (the "Administrator" or the "Transfer Agent"), 215 W. Galena Street, Milwaukee, Wisconsin 53212, serves as each Fund's administrator, transfer agent and accounting agent.

-In its capacity as administrator, CFS supervises all aspects of the operations of the Funds except those performed by the Adviser.
-CFS will provide certain administrative services and facilities for the Fund, including preparing and maintaining certain books, records, and monitoring compliance with state and federal regulatory requirements.
-CFS, as administrative agent for the Funds, will provide shareholder, recordkeeping, administrative and blue-sky filing services.
+The Trust has entered into an Administration and Fund Accounting Agreement with the Administrator.
+In this capacity, the Administrator supervises all aspects of the operations of the Funds except those performed by the Adviser.
+The Administrator will provide certain administrative services and facilities for the Fund, including preparing and maintaining certain books, records, and monitoring compliance with state and federal regulatory requirements.
+The Administrator, as administrative agent for the Funds, will provide shareholder, recordkeeping, administrative and blue-sky filing services.

-As transfer agent, CFS provides certain shareholder and other services to the Funds, including furnishing account and transaction information and maintaining shareholder account records.
-CFS will be responsible for processing orders and payments for share purchases.
-CFS will mail proxy materials (and receive and tabulate proxies), shareholder reports, confirmation forms for purchases and redemptions and prospectuses to shareholders.
-CFS will disburse income dividends and capital distributions and prepare and file appropriate tax-related information concerning dividends and distributions to shareholders.
+The Trust has also entered into a Transfer Agency Agreement with the Administrator.
+In this capacity, the Administrator provides certain shareholder and other services to the Funds, including furnishing account and transaction information and maintaining shareholder account records.
+The Administrator will be responsible for processing orders and payments for share purchases.
+The Administrator will mail proxy materials (and receive and tabulate proxies), shareholder reports, confirmation forms for purchases and redemptions and prospectuses to shareholders.
+The Administrator will disburse income dividends and capital distributions and prepare and file appropriate tax-related information concerning dividends and distributions to shareholders.

-CFS also provides accounting services to the Funds.
-CFS will be responsible for accounting relating to the Funds and their investment transactions; maintaining certain books and records of the Fund; determining daily the NAV per share of the Funds; and preparing security position, transaction and cash position reports.
-CFS also monitors periodic distributions of gains or losses on portfolio sales and maintains a daily listing of portfolio holdings.
-CFS is responsible for providing expenses accrued and payment reporting services, tax-related financial information to the Trust, and for monitoring compliance with the regulatory requirements relating to maintaining accounting records.
+The Administrator also provides accounting services to the Funds.
+The Administrator will be responsible for accounting relating to the Funds and their investment transactions; maintaining certain books and records of the Fund; determining daily the NAV per share of the Funds; and preparing security position, transaction and cash position reports.
+The Administrator also monitors periodic distributions of gains or losses on portfolio sales and maintains a daily listing of portfolio holdings.
+The Administrator is responsible for providing expenses accrued and payment reporting services, tax-related financial information to the Trust, and for monitoring compliance with the regulatory requirements relating to maintaining accounting records.

-CFS receives, for administrative services, an asset-based fee based computed daily and paid monthly on the average daily net assets of each Fund, subject to a minimum fee plus out-of-pocket expenses.
-CFS receives, for transfer agency services, per account fees computed daily and paid monthly, subject to a minimum fee plus out-of-pocket expenses.
-CFS receives, for fund accounting services, an asset-based fee, computed daily and paid monthly on the average daily net assets of the Fund, subject to a minimum fee plus out-of-pocket expenses.
+The Administrator receives, for administrative services, an asset-based fee based computed daily and paid monthly on the average daily net assets of each Fund, subject to a minimum fee plus out-of-pocket expenses.
+The Administrator receives, for transfer agency services, per account fees computed daily and paid monthly, subject to a minimum fee plus out-of-pocket expenses.
+The Administrator is entitled to receive an asset-based fee, earned and paid monthly on the average daily net assets of the Fund, subject to a minimum fee plus out-of-pocket expenses.